 It's interesting now, to look back over the years and see how far I've come.
-But what's most exciting is the understanding that this journey is one that lasts a lifetime, and I embrace everyday as an opportunity for learning, growth, and improvement.
+But what's most exciting is just knowing that this is a lifelong journey and embracing everyday as an opportunity for continued growth.